 During its heady four centuries as the capital of Siam, Ayutthaya was one of South-East Asia’s most sophisticated and, reputedly, glittering cities.
 But a thorough sacking by the Burmese in 1767 abruptly ended that legendary golden age, leaving Ayutthaya in ruins.
 Today you can wander between the remnants of the temples chat make up this UNESCO World Heritage site, but you’ll need the help of a hired bicycle, tile-tik or sawngthåew to cover the big distances between the wats in a day.

-The city’s famous temple is a must-see.
-Located on a hilltop, this historic building is a prime location for a visit.
-This temple is an outstanding example of Khmer architecture.
+The city’s famous temples are a must-see.
+Located on a hilltop, this historic buildings are a prime location for a visit.
+These temples are an outstanding example of Khmer architecture.
 The principle prang is a soaring structure that symbolizes the centre of the universe.
 Four chedis surround the principle prang, representing the four continents.
 The steps leading up to the prang are quite steep.

 Ayutthaya’s floating market is an experience that many people will never forget.
 While the market is situated in a lake, you can view boats moving up and down the river.
 You’ll see stalls set up on the wooden walkways and boats that sell hot food.
 You’ll see a number of interesting sights and hear fascinating stories from the locals.

 When it comes to the best things to do in Ayuthaya, you can’t miss the Toy Museum.
 This museum was founded by Krirk Yoonpun, an associate professor of children’s literature.
 The museum has two floors and displays local and imported toys.
 It is an amazing experience for all ages, and is one of the best things to do in Ayuathaya, Thailand.